 There's absolutely no point in buying nice studio monitors with a flat frequency response and installing acoustic treatment if you don't cover the basics first.
 Without placing yourself in the most optimal mix position first, everything you do after that will crippled in some fashion.
-You'll make decisions based on mishearing what's actually coming out of the speakers due to the problems of your room's acoustic environment and the misplacement of the acoustic treatment.
 So let's make sure you're placing yourself in the right spot first.
 This is how you setup a listening room...

 There are three main aspects when it comes to setting up a listening room properly.
 Each one is critical.
 If even one of them is off by a remotely significant degree, you'll suffer the effects across the whole setup.
 Those three are:

 We will only lightly cover the third aspect concerning acoustic treatment since we've explored it in extreme depth in a previous feature.
 What we will spend our time discussing here is understanding the shape of your room and how that should effect your choice how to setup your listening room.

 In this article, you'll learn to determine the best orientation for your mixing room based on the shape, which will then allow you to calculate the proper location for your listening seat and from there the placement of your speakers.